AIRCentre/julia-web-app-example/README.md

   build_and_push:
     runs-on: ubuntu-latest

-    # Commits with 'no-ci' in the message prevent the workflow from running
+    # Commits that contain 'no-ci' in the message prevent the workflow from running
     # This is useful when commiting non code files, like the README for example
     if: ${{ !contains(github.event.head_commit.message, 'no-ci') }}